bluebonnet-teams-2022/emergega.github.io/index.md

 - % population 25 or older with high school diploma
 - % of population who identified as Black or African American along with other racial breakdowns.

 Data was pulled in R using the censusapi package.
-Visuals were made using R with ggplot2, tigris, and sf packages as well as Infogram.
+Visuals were made using R with ggplot2, tigris, rCharts and sf packages as well as Infogram.

 ### References
 - [1]https://www.weforum.org/agenda/2020/04/coronavirus-education-global-covid19-online-digital-learning/